wfxr/rlt/README.md

 }
 ```

-Note that you can create a separate struct to hold the cli options for more flexibility.
-There is an example in [examples/http_hyper.rs](examples/http_hyper.rs).
+*You can also create a separate struct to hold the cli options for more flexibility.
+There is an example in [examples/http_hyper.rs](examples/http_hyper.rs).*

 Finally, create the main function to run the load test: